Occupation deductions advisory system

 What the system actually does

-The Occupation Deductions Advisory System gives you a structured way to talk deductions with salary, wage and contractor clients – without getting bogged down in one-off research.
+The occupation deductions advisory system provides a structured, repeatable way to handle deduction conversations with salary, wage, and contractor clients without getting bogged down in one-off research.

-For each occupation you get a one-page fact sheet that clearly sets out:
+For each occupation, you get a clean, one-page fact sheet that clearly sets out:

 • Common non-deductible expenses